 Hostility between the Jews and Samaritans became entrenched after Israel’s split into the northern and southern kingdoms.
 Each side claimed to possess the true orthodoxy of the Abrahamic faith.
 “Are you greater than our father Jacob?” the Samaritan woman asked Jesus at Jacob’s well (John 4:4).
 The fraternal foes also disputed the true place of worship—Mount Gerizim vs. Jerusalem (John 4:20).
 From the Jewish perspective, the Samaritans who intermarried with Gentiles became idolatrous half-breeds.

 Yet in Jesus’ parable, the unexpected hero turns out to be a Samaritan.
 A man assaulted on the infamous road to Jericho—a steep, rocky path infested with bandits—is deserted.
 Sidestepping the bloody scene, a priest and a Levite avoid responsibility for the victim.
 The audience expects the third person to be an Israelite, but instead a Samaritan enters.
 Moved with compassion, he cleanses and soothes the wounded man with his own hands.
 At great personal cost, he entrusts the man to an innkeeper to care for him.

 The Face of Mercy

 “And who is my neighbor?”
-The scholar who identified the essence of the law as the love of God and neighbor moved from abstraction to reality.
-By the end of the parable, he recognized that the true neighbor is the one who acts mercifully.
-For the face of mercy is divine, transcending ethnic, political, and national boundaries.
+The scholar who identified the essence of the law with the love of God and neighbor moved from abstraction to reality.
+By the end of the parable, he recognized the true neighbor to be the one who acts mercifully.
+The face of mercy is divine, transcending ethnic, political, and national boundaries.

 God’s face shines through an enemy